Z4nterox/Z4nOS/README.md

    ```
    Once the build process is complete, you can find the generated files in the `out` folder, ready for deployment on your web server.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](../../issues) if you have any questions or ideas.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.